Factbox - English Cup upsets

-LONDON A list of English cup upsets since the 1970s after minor league Luton Town beat Premier League Norwich City 1-0 in the FA Cup fourth round on Saturday.
+LONDON A list of English cup upsets since the 1970s after fourth tier Bradford City overcame Premier League Aston Villa 4-3 on aggregate in their League Cup semi-final on Tuesday.

 1973: Second division Sunderland beat FA Cup holders Leeds United, one of the game's most feared sides, to win the trophy.